-I know it drives you nuts.
+I would bet you have a similar story.
+And I would venture that it drives you nuts too.
 The very second you get on the phone, every kid in the house needs something.
 While they are spewing their needs at you, you are secretly hoping you can crawl in a hole.
 It’s embarrassing when a child interrupts.
 It’s rude and obnoxious.
 Plus, it renders your conversation ineffective.
 I mean, who wants to talk to someone who is constantly saying, “I’m sorry.
 Now, where were we?”

 But don’t worry, my friend.
 You won’t have to crawl in that hole.
-There is a simple and effective solution to this problem.
+There is a simple and effective solution to help kids stop interrupting.
 In fact, in 9 years of teaching public school, I never found a child who didn’t respond to this rule!

-How to Teach Your Child Not to Interrupt
+How to Teach Your Kids to Stop Interrupting

 Why do this?
 Allowing your child to put their hand on you gives them the chance to give you a non-verbal cue that they need something, yet still not interrupt the conversation.
 This is a vital skill to develop.

 It also helps mom to focus.
 Maybe you are like me and sometimes tune out the voices of the kids when you are trying to focus on something.
 If they place their hand on you, the physical sensation will make you immediately aware.